BartMassey/wordle5/README.md

 iterative using an explicit stack.
 It is not noticeably faster currently, but that appears to be a function of the already-rapid solver time.

+When building for best performance, you may want to build a statically-linked binary for more reproducible best times.
+On my box I use the `x86_64-unknown-linux-musl` build target for this.
+Note that you definitely want to time the binary: don't use `cargo run` when timing as it adds major overhead.

 I've tried to make my solution clear and readable.
 Please see the Rustdoc and source code for details.